rich-ramsey/icon-model/readme.md

 Each of these folders has a similar layout.

-First, there are a set of .R files.
+**First, within each simulation folder, there are a set of .R files, including:**

 4a. *_task.R